ng-packagr/ng-packagr/README.md

 #### Examples and Tutorials

+A great step-by-step [example of making an Angular CLI project with a library distributed separate from the app](https://github.com/jasonaden/angular-cli-lib-example), by Jason Aden

-Nikolas LeBlanc's story on medium.com: [Building an Angular 4 Component Library with the Angular CLI and ng-packagr](https://medium.com/@ngl817/building-an-angular-4-component-library-with-the-angular-cli-and-ng-packagr-53b2ade0701e)
+Nikolas LeBlanc wrote a tutorial on [building an Angular 4 Component Library with the Angular CLI and ng-packagr](https://medium.com/@ngl817/building-an-angular-4-component-library-with-the-angular-cli-and-ng-packagr-53b2ade0701e)

 Here is a [demo repository showing ng-packagr and Angular CLI](https://github.com/dherges/ng-packaged) in action.